fuzzy31u/podflower/assets/README.md

 # Assets Directory

-This directory contains audio assets used by the ADK-PodFlow pipeline.
+This directory contains audio assets used by the PodFlower pipeline.

 ## Required Files